factorhouse/slipway/README.md

 Slipway provides access to a battle-tested web server with websocket support.

+Slipway supports Jetty 9, 10, 11, and will support 12 once it stabilises.

 Use the [Community Edition](https://kpow.io/community/) of Kpow with our [local-repo](https://github.com/factorhouse/kpow-local) to see Slipway in action.

 ### Prior Art